 Is there any way for the children of egg donors to meet the donor?

-Currently, there is no registry that exists to link donors with children born from their eggs, but RMA-FL does ask donors if they wouldn’t mind being contacted by their offspring in the future.
+Currently, there is no registry that exists to link donors with children born from their eggs, but the medical facility may ask donors if they wouldn’t mind being contacted by their offspring in the future.
 That said, an egg donor registry may exist in the near future.

 Is egg donation growing in popularity?